 South Carolina Bankruptcy Exemptions

-Like all states, South Carolina has its own set of exemptions that you may use when filing for Chapter 7 or Chapter 13 bankruptcy.
+Like all states, South Carolina has its own set of exemptions that you can use when filing for Chapter 7 or Chapter 13 bankruptcy.
 Exemptions determine what property (such as a home, car, instrument, retirement account, etc.) you may keep in a Chapter 7 bankruptcy, and how much you must pay to certain creditors in Chapter 13 bankruptcy.
 Some states allow debtors to choose between the state exemption system and a set of federal bankruptcy exemptions – but South Carolina is not one of them.
 In South Carolina, you must use the state exemptions below.
 In addition to this list, you may also use any applicable amounts in the federal nonbankruptcy exemptions.

 Unless noted otherwise, if a couple is married and filing jointly in South Carolina, each spouse may claim the full amount of each exemption.
 This is informally called “doubling.”